CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 WtP is a multi-container pipeline requiring as many as 21 container images ([more details here](https://github.com/replikation/What_the_Phage/blob/master/configs/container.config)) at the time of writing this tutorial.
-All these containers were downloaded to a cPouta environment to avoid any build failures of container images on Puhti due to the lack of root privileges for users.
-For the sake of this tutorial, the downloaded container images were then uploaded to [Allas](../../data/Allas/introduction.md) which is an object storage environment at CSC.
+For the sake of this tutorial, the container images were uploaded to [Allas](../../data/Allas/introduction.md) which is an object storage environment at CSC.